JasonAtallah/jif/README.md

 The `freeze` command literally just calls `pip freeze > requirements.txt`.
 There are no flags, no customization, just a simple command that saves me a fraction of a second.
 This is just a workaround while the `install` command is being implemented

 _examples_: `jif freeze`, `jif f`

+### `install`

+The `install` command uses pip to install packages and then automatically manages them for you in your jif file.

+##### Optional flags

+There are two optional flags that can be added to the end of your install command - `--no-save` and `--dev`.
+By default, when package(s) are installed they will be added to the requirements array in the jif file.
+If you add `--dev`, it will save all those packages to the dev requirements array.
+If you want to install a package without saving it anywhere, add `--no-save` to the end of your install command.

+_examples_: `jif install flask`, `jif install black autopep8 --dev`, `jif install black --no-save`